dalesaari/dalesaari.github.io/index.md

 Click the button in the top-right to go to my guthub projects.

 Everything is very basic right now, but between pipelined projects and online coursework things should be added semi-regularly.
+Currently about a month and a half gap due to taking online courses to learn new technologies.
+As these courses wrap up, look for new projects to pop up as I test what I learned!

 ### About Me

 I'm an Electrical Engineer looking to pivot my career towards software development.
 My biggest interests at the moment are learning more web frameworks and DevOps.

+My current programming knowledge is pretty limited to C from my work in embedded firmware, Java from my schooling (CS electives were definitely the most fun!), and C# from previous personal projects (unfortunately from before I was using github).
+I expect most of my future projects to move away from C.

 Current Courses I am working on: